 Data extraction pipelines often start as manual workflows: define an extract, run it, wait for completion, download the output, unpack files, and upload them somewhere durable for downstream consumption.

-This post walks through a practical pattern for automating a data extract from Fusion and landing the resulting files in OCI Object Storage.
-The workflow uses OAuth-based API access, creates an extract definition and extract group, submits a Batch job, monitors the job, downloads the output files, extracts ZIP archives, and uploads the final data files to an OCI Object Storage bucket.
+This post walks through a practical pattern for automating the execution of an existing Data Extraction extract and landing the resulting files in OCI Object Storage.
+The extract definition itself should be created in the Data Extraction Tool UI, which is simpler and more user friendly for selecting objects, attributes, output format, and filters.
+After the extract definition is created, the workflow uses OAuth-based API access, submits a Batch Processing job, monitors the job, downloads the output files, extracts ZIP archives, and uploads the final data files to an OCI Object Storage bucket.

 What the pipeline does